nhm-herpetology/museum-NGS-training/Unit_02/Molecular_Lab/README.md

 4. Place the 1.5 mL tubes in the 37 C heat block/water bath for 25 minutes.

 5. Remove Serapure magnetic bead solution from 4 C storage and agitate/vortex so that beads are suspended in the solution.
-It should look the same as when we made the neads in Unit 1.
+It should look the same as when we made the beads in Unit 1.

 6. Remove the fragmented DNA samples from the 37 C incubation and add 126 uL of Serapure beads to each sample.
 This is a 1.8X concentration.